 Transferring appreciated stocks and securities to Colorado Public Radio is a great way to make a charitable gift, and you can benefit in two ways.
 When you donate publicly traded stocks to CPR that have been held long-term (owned for more than one year) you may avoid capital gains taxes.
 Plus, you may take the full fair market value of the gift (on the date it is transferred, rather than the amount you originally paid for it) as a charitable deduction on your income taxes.

 The easiest way to make this kind of gift to Colorado Public Radio is to have your broker electronically transfer the stock from your account to ours:

 - Account Name: Public Broadcasting of Colorado, Inc. Near Term Reserve

 - DTC#: 0443

 - Colorado Public Radio Federal Tax ID#: 74-2324052

-Then, contact Colorado Public Radio to let us know that you have made a gift and please be sure to give us your name and address.
+Once you have made a gift of stock, please notify Member Services at 800-722-4449 / email@example.com.
+Please be sure to provide your name and address.
 This is necessary because electronic transfers of stock are not made in the name of the owner (you), but in the name of the financial firm.
-We will only be able to provide you with receipt of your gift if you notify us.
+CPR is only able to provide you with a receipt of your gift if you notify us.

 Depreciated Stocks & Securities